Damaraland, Namibia - Things to Do in Damaraland

 Insider Tips

-Always travel with extra fuel, water, and emergency supplies as distances between facilities are vast and cell phone coverage is extremely limited throughout most of the region.
+Always travel with extra water, fuel, and emergency supplies as services are extremely limited and distances between facilities can exceed 100km

-Respect local communities by asking permission before photographing people and purchasing crafts directly from artisans to support local economies rather than through intermediaries.
+Respect local Damara communities by asking permission before photographing people and consider purchasing crafts directly from artisans to support local economies

 Explore Activities in Damaraland